amandeeptherockstar/portfolio/README.md

 ### ✨ My Portfolio

-Some portfolios are so clean and inspiring, you can't resist rebuilding them — just to experiment, improve, and make them your own.
+Some portfolios are so clean and inspiring, you can't resist rebuilding them — just to experiment, improve, and make them your own version.

-🔥 I recently ported [**iamsahaj.xyz**](https://iamsahaj.xyz) (originally built with Astro) to [**Next.js**](https://portfolio-two-eta-21.vercel.app), using a modern tech stack I truly enjoy working with:
+🔥 I recently ported [**iamsahaj.xyz**](https://iamsahaj.xyz) (originally built with Astro) to [**https://portfolio-two-eta-21.vercel.app**](https://portfolio-two-eta-21.vercel.app), using a modern tech stack I truly enjoy working with:

 🛠️ **Tech Stack:**